wp-plugins/functionscapacitor/readme.txt

 === functionsCapacitor ===
 Contributors: oliezekat
-Tags: content, post, page, api, pages, posts
-Requires at least: 2.5.0
+Tags: api, codex, shortcode, content, post, page, pages, posts, links, archives, categories Requires at least: 2.5.0
 Tested up to: 3.3.1
 Stable tag: trunk

-This plugin allow to apply some WordPress API's functions into your post/page content.
+This plugin allow to apply some WordPress API's functions into your post/page content or as a widget.

 == Description ==